ADNEC Group promotes IDEX and NAVDEX 2025 at Eurosatory 2024

 PHOTO

+This promotion takes place at the UAE National Pavilion, held under the patronage of the Ministry of Defence and Tawazun Council, and organised by the Emirates Defence Companies Council (EDCC).

 Capital Events will be at the UAE National Pavilion to provide information about IDEX and NAVDEX 2025 to exhibitors, media, and top military officials expected to attend Eurosatory.
-IDEX and NAVDEX, organised by ADNEC Group in association with the UAE armed forces, are among the world’s largest defence exhibitions and are held at the ADNEC Centre in Abu Dhabi under the patronage of His Highness Sheikh Mohamed Bin Zayed Al Nahyan, President of the UAE.
+IDEX and NAVDEX, organised by ADNEC Group in association with the UAE armed forces, are among the world’s largest defence exhibitions and are held at the ADNEC Centre in Abu Dhabi under the patronage of President His Highness Sheikh Mohamed bin Zayed Al Nahyan.

 Several exhibitors from the Middle East region, including EDGE Group, Al Yah Satellite Communications Company (Yahsat), and Key Technologies were also present to engage with experts and leading companies in defence and security field.